 - A party who dismissed their divorce, might change their mind and try to re-open the case if the reconciliation efforts do not succeed.

 Apart from the above, there can also be other matters that must be completed before a case is over.
-Some examples (and this list is not all-inclusive) includes changing title on real and personal property, making sure Qualified Domestic Relations Orders and/or assignments are completed, wage withholding orders filed and other necessary matters.
+Some examples (and this list is not all-inclusive) includes changing title on real and personal property, making sure Qualified Domestic Relations Orders and/or assignments are completed, ensuring wage withholding or garnishment orders are filed for child or spousal support and other necessary matters.

 In sum, while parties are often in a rush to have their case is over, the reality is that the case does not end the day the judge signs a judgment.
 To hear more on this topic, you can listen to our podcast titled: When Is My Case Done?